Nishanth-Gobi/River-Crossing/README.md

 ### Program specifications:

-  -> Multi-threading is done using the pthreah librabry -> Threads are synchronised
+  -> Multi-threading is done using the pthreah librabry (Threads are synchronised)

 ### Scenario description: